How Much Does Estate Planning Cost?

-At its most basic, estate planning is a set of legal documents that spell out precisely what happens if you become incapacitated, and eventually when you pass away.
+At its most basic, estate planning is a set of legal documents that spell out precisely what happens if you become incapacitated and eventually when you pass away.

 Laws vary by state, and the probate court will decide who gets your stuff if you die without a will.

-Essential Estate Planning Documents
+Essential Documents in Estate Planning

-While it is the most common legal document in an estate plan, a will might not be enough to make sure your possessions get into the right hands when you can't manage them yourself.
+While it is the most common legal document in an estate plan, a will might not be enough to ensure all your financial assets, real estate holdings, and personal possessions get into the right hands when you can't manage them yourself.

 - Last Will and Testament – A will is a written document that lists how you'd like your belongings distributed after you're gone.
 If you want your cousin to have your antique lamp, you can put that in your will.

 - Durable Power of Attorney (POA) – If you become incapacitated and can't make decisions for yourself, a durable power of attorney can appoint someone to make decisions for you.